dltmjk/ellul/content/zettelkasten/literature notes/2D Psychiatry/Papers/Limbs/Kohut.md

 8. Diminished ability to think or concentrate, or indecisiveness, nearly every day (either by subjective account or as observed by others)
 9. Recurrent thoughts of death (not just fear of dying), recurrent suicidal ideation without a specific plan, or a suicide attempt or a specific plan for committing suicide

 The contrast with other somatic disorders is obvious.
 This presentation of MDD is made up purely of symptoms without any reference of a biological culprit.
 In the causal account, disease concepts must contain dual parts of both symptoms and cause.
-Yet in the case of MDD we are left with a simple laundry list of symptoms and, if we continue to probe the DSM back to earlier editions, we see that this treatment is quite standard.
+Yet in the case of MDD we are left with a simple laundry list of symptoms and, if we continue to probe the DSM back to its earlier editions, we find that this treatment is quite standard.
 Within the DSM-III, the following rationale is given:

 > The approach taken in DSM-III is atheoretical with regard to etiology or pathophysiological process.